 15. Masked Palm Civet

-Masked palm civets can be found across Southeast Asia, especially in India.
-These nocturnal animals are often found in trees and rarely spend their time on the ground.
-They eat both animals and plants and can live for up to ten years in the wild on their own.
+This adorable creature is known as a Masked Palm Civet and can be found across Southeast Asia, especially in India.
+They’re nocturnal animals and thus tend to go about their business at night where they’re often found in trees as they rarely spend their time on the ground.
+Since they enjoy eating both plants and other small animals they’re omnivores who thrive in their environment and can live for up to 10 years in the wild on their own.

 16. Meerkat

 Meerkats live in the desert and grasslands of sub-Saharan Africa.
-They are quite small and are often found sitting on their two back legs, holding their hands in front of them.
-They have extremely long bodies and flat ears.
-They are social creatures that live in groups and survive on an omnivorous diet.
+These charming animals are quite small and are often found sitting on their two back legs, taking a peek at the world around them.
+Although they’re small, they still have extremely long bodies and prefer to live in groups where they socialize and survive on an omnivorous diet.

 17. Milkfish